 Just because you share fault for your accident doesn’t mean you can’t recover compensation.
 However, the amount of money you can recover will be limited.
 The more fault you share for an accident, the less money you are entitled to receive.
 Insurance companies and others at fault will try to shift as much of the blame to you as possible.

-At Lavent Law, attorney Boris Lavent will thoroughly investigate your accident and help to limit your own liability.
+At Lavent Law, P.A., attorney Boris Lavent will thoroughly investigate your accident and help to limit your own liability.
 We will find evidence that proves others are mostly to blame.

 Statistics show that while car accidents can happen anywhere in Miami, certain locations tend to see more crashes than others.
 The most dangerous roads in Miami, touting the highest fatality rate per mile, include: